alexlokshin/cloud-init/README.md

 Install ESXi 6.7 on your homelab server (I recommend at least 8 phusical CPU cores, and at least 96Gb of RAM).
 After ESXi is installed, navigate to the ESX_IP provided on the yellow and grey screen.
 Log in with `admin` and the password you've selected during setup, join all disks into a datastore called `datastore1` (that is a default name, anyways), and create a user called `provisioner` with password `somepassword`, grant it the following permissions (that can be done by right clicking `Host`, and selecting `Permissions`.

+Here's a bit of a side note: Rancher can only provision VMs on your ESX host with no license configured.
+Once you attach the trial license, this feature will stop working.

 To be able to use the same SSH key to connect to all of the kubernetes nodes, create a new SSH key with an empty passphrase (https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2), do not overwrite an existing one, ideally save into a separate folder.
 Make sure you use `RancherOS` for the `-C` parameter value.

 Make your cloud-init script accessible on some url (look for an example here: https://raw.githubusercontent.com/alexlokshin/cloud-init/master/rancher.yaml), don't forget to substitute the ssh key with the value from id_rsa.pub.
 You can also base64 encode the contents of the file  and provide it as a guestinfo parameter called `cloud-init.config.data`.